 Brewed soy sauce has almost 300 identifiable constituents.
 These constituents work together as a team to create flavor and aroma.
 They are the direct result of several reactions that take place concurrently during the extended fermentation step.

 Salt: The brine added at the beginning of fermentation contributes saltiness.
-The finished salt concentration of regular naturally brewed soy sauces range from 12.0 to 18.0%.
+The finished salt concentration of regular traditionally brewed soy sauces range from 12.0 to 18.0%.
 But the salt isn't only there for flavor -- it is essential to the process.
 If, for example, the added salt level was reduced, the lactic acid bacteria and yeast in the moromi would act differently, resulting in a product with a very different flavor profile.
 The salt concentration is also necessary to help protect the finished sauce from spoilage.

 Amino Acids: Enzymes denature the soybean protein into amino acids such as glutamic acid, aspartic acid, lysine, alanine, glycine, tryptophan and peptides.
 These acids and peptides not only contribute a full, robust flavor, but many can also act as flavor potentiators.
 Brewed soy sauce contains between 1.5% and 1.65% total nitrogen (weight per volume), with glutamic acid being the predominant one.